 Additionally, in order to help make study abroad financially accessible to as many students as possible, we have negotiated with our academic partners to create automatic grants for every UIC student accepted into their program.
 These grants are deducted from the program cost.
 For a complete list of these click here.

-Spring/Spring Break Programs – mid-October
+Spring/Spring Break Programs – OPEN

 The following scholarships can be applied for through UIC SnaP, UIC’s internal scholarship information system.

 If you are a UIC student, you can log in using your UIC netid and password and search Study Abroad or the name of the specific scholarship listed below.

 Spring semester applications are OPEN.
 Summer/Fall/Academic Year scholarship applications are CLOSED.

 Please log into SnaP at that time to access the online application.

 Due to generous support from the following donors and scholarship funds, the Study Abroad Scholarship Fund awards scholarships of up to $1,000 for semester and summer programs (depending on duration), and up to $500 for spring break programs.
 Students participating in a virtual internship program are eligible to receive up to $500 for a virtual internship.